Evaluation of Efficiency Increase Methods With CO2 as a Refrigerant

 c) Plank (post-compression and cooling)

-d) Auxiliary compression (flash recompression)
+d) Auxiliary compression (flash gas recompression)

 e) Energy recovery from expansion with turbine or expander